top of page

 • DELAYED AND ABANDONED PROSECUTIONS:

-• Thousands of criminal cases remain unresolved due to unavailable forensic evidence, enabling offenders to evade justice.
+• Thousands of cases cannot proceed due to unavailable forensic evidence.

 • COMPROMISED EVIDENCE INTEGRITY: